-2 semesters, 2 credits Grade: 9 Project Based Learning Course instrument at a beginning to intermediate level.
+This developmental course is open to all freshmen students who play a band instrument at a beginning to intermediate level.
 This is a co-curricular course that involves participation during school and outside school.
-Emphasis is placed on tone, technique development and sight reading.
+Emphasis is placed on tone, technique development and sight-reading.
 Participation in the ISSMA Solo/Ensemble contest is encouraged.
 The band performs several times during the year.
 Private lessons are highly encouraged.
 Counts as a Fine Art credit for the AHD.